nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

 #### [Hsieh Hsin Han](https://github.com/Tony-Hsieh)
 <img src="images/tony-hsieh.png" width="150"><br>
-Roles and Responsibilities: In charge of Logic and Testing, <br>
+Roles and Responsibilities: In charge of Logic and Testing, JUnit Expert, CRUD Pathfinder<br>
 * Components in charge of: [Logic]()
 * Aspects/tools in charge of:
 * Other major contributions: